gitrobertpm/ez-random-user-api/README.md

 Initially created to serve as a backup for when the [Random User](https://randomuser.me/) API is down.

-## Examples
+## Example

-To view an example of a client consuming this API, visit - https://gitrobertpm.github.io/random-user-client/.
+To view an example client consuming this API - https://gitrobertpm.github.io/random-user-client/.

-Visit the above URL in your browser to see a raw, prettified display of the JSON results.
+To view the raw, prettified JSON results - https://ez-random-user-api.herokuapp.com/api.

 ## To consume